Professor Abacus Gulchett-Bunch and the Mysterious Symbol

 After lamping an MP.

-His manner evoked sharp anger
+His way evoked sharp anger

 So his knackers got my knee.